 Understanding porcelain with Antoinette Badenhorst

 If you understand the character of porcelain clay, you should be able to control the movement, the thickness, and the colors of porcelain art.
 It is worked and handled like clay, but when fired, it becomes glasslike.
 Porcelain art is known for its translucency, beauty, and strength.
-For centuries, it has been used as fine dinnerware in kitchens, but has proven to be strong and solid in outside constructions and even in space.
-That may be the reason why Antoinette Badenhorst refers to porcelain as the "Diva of clay".
+The "Understanding Porcelain" online workshop, led by Antoinette Badenhorst on the TeachinArt platform, is widely considered the definitive "boot camp" for potters looking to tame what Antoinette famously calls the "Diva of Clay."
+The course is structured as a 6-week intensive (with 10 weeks of total video access) designed to bridge the gap between working with forgiving stoneware and the demanding, high-translucency world of porcelain.

 Preview Understanding Porcelain online class